 Like me, Mark’s fight for fairness is being twisted by union leaders who exploit workers to amass more power through the billions they forcibly take from our paychecks.

 Now it’s Mark who is being vilified by union bullies.
-A nice guy – an Eagle Scout – Mark says his case, which will be heard by the U.S. Supreme Court on Feb.
+A nice guy – an Eagle Scout – Mark says his case, which was heard by the U.S. Supreme Court on Feb.
 26, is an example of “an average guy … fighting for his rights of free speech.”

 His fight is our fight.